Skip to Main Content

 Information Literacy & Critical Appraisal: Developing a Research Topic

-A research question should be…
+A good research question should be:

-Up for debate
+Open for debate

-The right size for the assignment
+The right size for your assignment

 Interesting to you